percona/pmm-doc/docs/dbaas/setting-up.md

     docker run --detach --publish 80:80 --publish 443:443 --name pmm-server percona/pmm-server:2
     ```

-2. Change the default administrator credentials from CLI:
+2. Change the default administrator credentials from CLI (optional):

-    (This step is optional, because the same can be done from the web interface of PMM on first login.)
+    You can be change the default credentails from the PMM UI on first login.

     ```sh
     docker exec -t pmm-server bash -c 'ln -s /srv/grafana /usr/share/grafana/data; chown -R grafana:grafana /usr/share/grafana/data; grafana-cli --homepath /usr/share/grafana admin reset-admin-password <RANDOM_PASS_GOES_IN_HERE>'
     ```

-!!! caution alert alert-warning "Important"
-    You must [activate DBaaS](../dbaas/get-started.md#activate-dbaas) using the PMM UI if you omitted `--env ENABLE_DBAAS=1` when starting up the container.
+3. [Activate DBaaS](../dbaas/get-started.md#activate-dbaas) using the PMM UI if you omitted the parameter `--env ENABLE_DBAAS=1` when starting up the container.

 ## Create a Kubernetes cluster

-!!! note alert alert-primary ""
 The DBaaS feature uses Kubernetes clusters to deploy database clusters.
-You must first create a Kubernetes cluster and then add it to PMM using `kubeconfig` to get a successful setup.
+To set up PMM successfully, you must first create a Kubernetes cluster and then add it using `kubeconfig`.

 ### Minikube